Scored two big wins for Turkmenistan and its national gas company

-Squire Patton Boggs is the product of a 2014 merger between two US firms: Cleveland-based Squire Sanders and Patton Boggs in Washington, DC.
+This US firm is the product of a 2014 merger between Cleveland-based Squire Sanders and Washington, DC-based Patton Boggs.

 The firm scored a coup in 2019 with the recruitment of a nine-strong team from Curtis Mallet-Prevost Colt & Mosle, including partner Miriam Harwood in New York, who now co-heads the investment arbitration practice alongside Pekar.
 The contingent from Curtis also included partner Ali Gursel and his entire team in Ashgabat.